-Imbo currently responds with images (jpg, gif and png), JSON and XML, but only accepts images (jpg, gif and png) and JSON as input.
+Imbo currently responds with images (jpg, gif and png) and JSON and accepts images (jpg, gif and png) and JSON as input.

 Imbo will do content negotiation using the Accept header found in the request, unless you specify a file extension, in which case Imbo will deliver the type requested without looking at the Accept header.